Phone: (206) 220-6088

 How I lead a life of purpose and impact: I try to live by this quote – “For to be free is not merely to cast off one's chains, but to live in a way that respects and enhances the freedom of others. - Nelson Mandela

-My social justice area of focus: Human Rights – particularly when it concerns immigrants, refugees, asylees and international persons.
+My social justice area of focus: Human Rights, diversity, equity, and inclusion – particularly when it concerns immigrants, refugees, asylees and international persons.
 These communities are extremely vulnerable and frequently marginalized and excluded from realizing their full value.

 My pronouns: She, her, hers or they, them, theirs